broadinstitute/gnomad-browser/deploy/README.md

 To create an Elasticsearch cluster, run `./deployctl elasticsearch apply`.

+After creating the cluster, store the password in a secret so that Dataproc jobs can access it.

 #### Create browser deployment

 - Build Docker images and push to GCR.